NextCenturyCorporation/itm-scenario-validator/README.md

 #### Injury/Location Matches
 * Injuries are only allowed to have specific locations.
-Please follow the table to create valid matches.
+Please follow the table to create valid matches:

 | Injury name | Allowed Locations |
 | --- | --- |
 | `Traumatic Brain Injury` | `head` |